Trusty Joe’s Top Picks

 If so, then this 4-pack of ultrasonic pest repellers is just the ticket to force those nasty buggers out of your home for good!

-Each unit covers 200 square feet (800 in total) which is plenty enough power to protect four small to medium size rooms.
-For a large open space like a basement, you may need to use two devices in order to cover the entire area.
+For a very large open space like a basement, you may need to use two devices in order to cover the entire area.

 These electronic pest repellents also include a nightlight feature that can be turned on or off at your convenience.